h3lio5/PixelZoo/README.md

 # PixelZoo
-Implementation of various pixel-based autoregressive models like pixelCNN, GatedPixelCNN, ConditionalPixelCNN, PixelCNN++, and PixelSnail.
+Implementation of various pixel-based autoregressive models like pixelCNN, GatedPixelCNN, ConditionalPixelCNN, PixelCNN++, and PixelSNAIL.